Athlon007/Leomard/CONTRIBUTING.md

 ## Conclusion

 Thank you for reading this, and thank you for contributing to this project!
-If you have any questions, feel free to open an issue, or contact me via email: [mail@kfigura.nl](mail@kfigura.nl)
+If you have any questions, feel free to open an issue, or contact me via email: [mail @kfigura.nl](mail@kfigura.nl)

 ## Legal